aquasecurity/starboard/README.md

 # Starboard

-Starboard is a Kubernetes-native security tool kit for finding risks, such as vulnerable container images or insecure Pod specs, in Kubernetes workloads.
-It provides [custom security resources definitions][k8s-security-crds] and the [Go module][starboard-go-module] which allow for the following use cases:
+Starboard is a Kubernetes-native security tool kit for finding risks in your Kubernetes workloads and environments.
+It provides [custom security resources definitions][k8s-security-crds] and the [Go module][starboard-go-module] to work alongside a range of existing security tools, allowing for use cases such as these:

 - Develop Kubernetes-native security applications such as:
   - admission webhook servers (like [Anchore Image Validator][anchore-image-validator])